 NGT text relay: 18001 then 0191 216 8050

 Monday to Friday: 9am to 5pm

 A home visit from DWP compliance officer means you get interviewed inside your own home.
-Even so, DWP home visits can get rescheduled if it becomes necessary.
+Even so, DWP home visits can be rescheduled in cases where it becomes necessary to do so.

-The interviewer will ask you to provide them with two (2) methods of identification.
-They will also want to inspect some specific documents.
+The interviewer will ask you to provide them with two (2) methods of identification (e.g. a passport).
+The primary reason why a customer compliance officer will do a home visit will be to inspect some specific documents.

-Prepare to show them documentation on your finances, savings, and rent (where applicable).
-In most cases this will include:
+You should prepare to show the benefit investigators documentation of your finances, savings, and rent (where applicable).
+In most cases, it will include:

 Note: As a general rule, the customer compliance meeting DWP will last for about one hour.
 But, it may take longer in some cases.